Stoefff/FMI-basic-c-/Week12/README.md

 }
 ```

-### Tail recursion - going from the bottom to the start
+### Tail recursion
+Returning from the bottom to the start
 ```c++
 int sum(int n ){
     if(n == 0)